sara-zeus/mlops_Sara-Zeus-Breast-Cancer-Prediction-App/README.md

 These are my training pipelines:

 - Data Ingestion Pipeline 📥: Responsible for gathering and importing raw data from various sources into the system or data processing workflow.
-Involves data collection, extraction, and initial processing tasks.

 - Data Preprocessing Pipeline 🔍: Focuses on cleaning, transforming, and preparing raw data for analysis or model training.
-Includes data cleaning, normalization, feature engineering, and handling missing values.

 - Model Training Pipeline 🤖: Dedicated to training machine learning or statistical models using prepared data.
-Involves selecting algorithms, training models, tuning hyperparameters, and validating performance.
+I

 - Model Evaluation Pipeline 📊: Assesses trained models' performance and effectiveness.
-Involves evaluating against specific metrics, conducting cross-validation, and generating reports or visualizations.
+I

 - Deployment Pipelinee 🚀: Handles deploying trained and evaluated models into production or operational environments.
-Includes model packaging, integration, testing, and making models accessible for usage.

 And finally, my deployment pipeline that creates a continuous deployment workflow: